cokoghenun/release-note-template/TEMPLATE.md

+> NOTES:
-> NOTE: Each summary should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+> - Each summary should be no greater than 50 characters, should begin with a capital letter and do not end with a period
-Use an imperative tone to describe what a summary does, rather than what it did.
+> - Use an imperative tone to describe what a summary does, rather than what it did.
 For example, use change; not changed or changes

 </br>